Duct Cleaning – Why Dean’s Home Services!

-The main reason why residential homes should have their ducts cleaned is because they accumulate dust!
-This accumulation can be the cause of a multitude of problems, including an increased need for dusting, poor heating and cooling performance, and musty odors through your home.
+The main reason why your homes should have their ducts cleaned is that they accumulate dust!
+This accumulation can be the cause of a multitude of problems, including an increased need for dusting, poor heating, and cooling performance, and musty odors throughout your home.
 While normal, repeated cycling of dust in a home can increase the need for air duct cleaning, other factors may push the air duct cleaning timetable forward even more, including:

 - Occupants with allergies or asthma

 - Water contamination/damage to home or HVAC system